ericbigpanda/docs.bigpanda.io/_guides/getting-started-with-bigpanda-incident-analysis.md

 #### Drill into Incident Detail
 Each incident in the main feed contains several fields with more information about the incident:
-* Status incicator.
+* Status indicator.
 This is the colored ribbon on the left.
 The status of the incident is determined by the most severe status of its alerts.
 * The number of active alerts.
 An active alert is an alert in the <strong>Critical</strong> or <strong>Warning</strong>.
 * The type (e.g. Nagios, Zabbix) and name (e.g Production) of the integration the alerts came from.
 * Summary of the subjects (hostnames, applications, etc) that are a part of the incident.